1 Overview

 When to apply

-Consent must be granted before any works are undertaken.
-We cannot grant consent retrospectively for works that have been completed or are already underway.
-If works are carried out without consent, then we may require that the watercourse be returned to its original state.
+You must have consent before you start any works.
+We cannot grant consent retrospectively for works that you have started or completed.
+If you carry out work without consent, we may require that you return watercourse to its original state.

 What it costs and how to pay

-Each consentable alteration costs £50 and a separate consent is required for each structure or part of the works which obstruct the flow in a channel whether it is permanent or temporary.
+Each consentable structure or alteration costs £50.
+You must get a separate consent for each part of the work that affects the flow in a watercourse, whether the structure is temporary or permanent.

-If you need to build a temporary structure or diversion for the water to enable you to build the final structure, you will need to apply for consent for both of these, for example, the temporary structure plus the final structure equals two consents which equals £100.
+If you need to build a temporary structure or diversion to help construct the final structure, you must apply for consent for both.
+For example, a temporary structure and a final structure count as 2 consents, which equals £100.

-If you are unsure of how many structures your plans will involve or what you need to pay for, please contact us.
+If you're not sure how many structures your plans involve or what you need to pay for, contact us.

 How to apply